 Consider an MBA Program that Focuses on the Global Economy

 If you’re contemplating an MBA and interested in career opportunities in an emerging market, then consider a program that focuses on the global economy.
 ISB, for example, is a member of the Initiative for Emerging Market Studies (IEMS), a global network of academic institutions located in emerging markets.
 IEMS aims to provide incisive insights on emerging markets to leaders, policy makers and practitioners and drive thought leadership in this area.

 Our Centre for Learning and Management Practice (CLMP) is focused on a broad range of activities in the area of teaching, learning, and management practice.
-It supports the writing of India-specific and emerging market based business cases and enable the dissemination of these cases to the global classroom.
-ISB aspires to be the ‘sabbatical capital’ of the world engaging with managers and executives to bring the corporate perspective to ISB’s programs, and facilitate the flow of fresh research ideas from emerging markets to ISB’s faculty.
+It supports the writing of India-specific and emerging market based business cases and enables the dissemination of these cases to the global classroom.
+ISB aspires to be the ‘sabbatical capital’ of the world, engaging with managers and executives to bring the corporate perspective to ISB’s programs, and to facilitate the flow of fresh research ideas from emerging markets to ISB’s faculty.